 In this interactive and animated object, students distribute the valence electrons in simple covalent molecules with one central atom.
 Six rules are followed to show the bonding and nonbonding electrons in Lewis dot structures.
 The process is well illustrated with eight worked examples and two interactive practice problems.

-This interactive object is designed to help learners memorize schematic symbols used in hydraulic diagrams.
+This interactive learning object is designed to help learners memorize the color code used on some hydraulic schematic diagrams.
 Learners quiz themselves using electronic flashcards.

 This interactive object is designed to help learners memorize the schematic symbols used in ladder logic diagrams.
 Learners quiz themselves using electronic flashcards.